xan105/InputFusion/README.md

 - SDL might still be initializing when the game does it's first Gamepad API call (on startup).

-- Games that support more than one input API usually do a lot of APIs sniffing behind the scenes (DInput device enum, PNP entity enum (COM), HID enum, ...).
+- Games that support more than one input API usually do a lot of APIs sniffing behind the scenes.
   Therefore even tho an input API is translated to SDL, your gamepad may still not work due to how a game engine is programmed to choose which input API to use.

 Build